Wild Fennel: A Common Wild Herb in the UK

 Find out about the medicinal powers of Wild foods with our great selection of Wild Medicine Books.

-The flavour and smell of the plant is Anise or Liquorice, when you are cutting the plant the sweet liquorice flavours fill your nose and awaken the taste buds as if to tease you with the thoughts of meals to come (a great aid to identification).
+When harvesting this plant remember to look or smell for the obvious sweet liquorice flavours, a smell that will fill your nose and awaken the taste buds as if to tease you with the thoughts of meals to come.

 We hope that you enjoy this wonderful herb as much as we do, and hopefully enjoy some of the recipes and inspiration that we have put together for you...
 Now forager, go forth and forage, cook and eat this delicious herb!